-Anonymous asked: Do you have any tips on how to sketchbook.
+Anonymous said: Do you have any tips on how to sketchbook.
 What I mean is I love to draw, but I can never maintain a sketchbook because I get paralysed with fear that it's not good enough and so don't draw and then rip pages out and yes that kind of thing.
 Was that even a question?

 sketchbooking is really hard, I’m only just learning how to use them in a way that I like.
 I used to be the same, in terms of always ripping stuff out/being too afraid to draw for fear of it not being perfect.
 Everyone is different of course, but here are some things I’ve found helpful